Associate Dean for Curriculum & Assessment

 - B.A., Birmingham-Southern College

 - Ph.D., Emory University

-Katherine Turpin joined Iliff’s faculty in June 2002.
-Prior to coming to Iliff, Dr. Turpin served as adjunct instructor at Candler School of Theology and had been a member of the faculty of the Youth Theological Initiative in Atlanta, Georgia.
+Katherine Turpin joined Iliff’s faculty in June 2002 and was appointed Associate Dean for Curriculum & Assessment, September 2013 Prior to coming to Iliff, Turpin served as adjunct instructor at Candler School of Theology and had been a member of the faculty of the Youth Theological Initiative in Atlanta, Georgia.
 A committed layperson in the United Methodist Church, Dr. Turpin also served four years as Director of Christian Education at Trinity United Methodist Church in Atlanta, Georgia.

 An interest in how persons become the living bearers of faith traditions, how they negotiate challenges to Christian vocation presented by consumer culture, and the politics of knowing in diverse communities informs Katherine Turpin’s work in the practice of religion education.
 Her areas of research and teaching include the development of vocational imagination in adolescents and young adults, the practice of religious education in intergenerational contexts, and teaching religion in higher education.

 Katherine Turpin’s publications include “Who Is My Neighbor” (August, 2008), a four-session DVD course she co-wrote to facilitate conversations about the intersections of faith and immigration issues, and “Branded: Adolescents Converting from Consumer Faith,” (August, 2006), a look at adolescent vocation in a consumer-focused culture.

 - Teaching and Learning in the Community of Faith